 - In Austria, one of the circumstances which make the application of the short time work scheme (Kurzarbeiterhilfe) possible is that companies must consult workers' representatives (involving the works council) with the aim of identifying potential alternatives to short time work [for further information on this scheme and on Short Time Work Measures across Europe, please consult the relevant COVID-19 Watch Short Time Work briefing note]. - In Belgium, the national social election (4-yearly elections for staff representatives in works councils and health and safety committees) was to take place between 18 and 31st march.
 The social partners decided to postpone the elections to the fall.
-This means the (strict) procedures and steps that have to be taken by the companies are suspended and the current workers' representatives will continue to exercise their functions. - The French emergency law to deal with the Covid-19 epidemic was passed by Parliament on Sunday March 22, 2020.
+This means the (strict) procedures and steps that have to be taken by the companies are suspended and the current workers' representatives will continue to exercise their functions. - In Croatia, the Ministry of Labour and Pension System was, without informing let alone consulting the trade unions, drafting an Act on regulating labour relations in the circumstances of the COVID-19 epidemic, which would have brought some important changes to fundamental social rights as they are currently enshrined in the Croatian Labour Code. - The law would have "temporarily" amongst others abolished the obligation of the employers to consult works councils prior to adopting decisions on key employment and working conditions. - Following immediate and strong reactions of ETUC affiliates, SSSH/UATUC and NHS, and with the full support of ETUC (as well as EPSU and ITUC), however, the Croatian government announced those reform plans will be abandoned. - The French emergency law to deal with the Covid-19 epidemic was passed by Parliament on Sunday March 22, 2020. - The law provides for modifying the information and consultation procedures for employee representative bodies, in particular the Social and economic committees (CSE), to enable them to issue the required opinions within the time limits set.
+It envisages to systematize the use of videoconferencing for the consultation of the